 Man perms- A complete guide: Naturally, curly hair can pose a few challenges, but it also has the advantage of not only looking fuller but also aids in standing out from the omnipresent crowds of straight-haired, side-parted clones.

 Many men do not like to sport them as they think it is not manly.
 But having a luscious, thick, full hair is seen to attract many women because a) it signifies that the guy is not going bald any time soon and b) his children are likely to inherit the same attractive hairline.
 This article enlightens about the various trendy man perms that are returning back in trend.
+For best results with most of these hairstyles, try using a quality hair straightener or a hair curler (depending on the style).

 Types of Perms for Guys